-The Brain Injury Association of North Carolina helps to support over 40 support groups throughout the state.
+The Brain Injury Association of North Carolina helps to sponsor over 40 support groups throughout the state.
 Support groups can help people with brain injuries, their families, and the professionals serving them to find local resources and support.
 Some groups are specifically for survivor's spouses, children or members of the military, but most are open to all.
-Each of the brain injury support groups identified across North Carolina have their own individual structure, leadership, and membership.
+Each of the 43 brain injury support groups identified across North Carolina have their own individual structure, leadership, and membership.
 No group pays dues to BIANC.

 Becoming an active participant at your local support group is an excellent way to give back to your community, or locate resources for yourself, loved ones, or someone you know that could use help.
 Connecting with others who have experience navigating services in your area can be a great way to network and locate existing supports, or just an excuse to get together with friends and share stories.

 Others who have taken the brain injury journey have much to teach and share.

 Start a new brain injury support group in your area.
 BIANC will assist and support you.

 Call to request our Guide: "How To Start a Brain Injury Support Group".
 Download the guide here.